ItaiAxelrad/open-spec/docs/_partials/321313 Concrete Paving-2.md

    1. Apply with mechanical equipment to produce a wet film thickness not less than 0.015" and 4" line widths unless otherwise required.
    1. Handicap Parking:
       1. International symbol for handicap parking.
-   1. END OF SECTION
-   1. THIS PAGE INTENTIONALLY BLANK